Detoxing at home

 Yes.
-Our specialist advisers can complete a brief initial eligibility check with you over the phone, whilst the final decision re your suitability lies with our addiction specialist nurses.
+Our specialist advisers can complete a brief initial eligibility check with you over the phone, whilst the final decision on your suitability lies with our addiction specialist nurses.

 I’ve had multiple previous detoxes, or I have a history of relapse, am I eligible for your home detox package?

 It depends.
-We do try to work flexibly wherever possible, however, each individual is assessed on their unique position and circumstances, including health, medication, pre-existing issues and alcohol usage patterns, and a host of other factors.
+We do try to work flexibly wherever possible, however, each individual is assessed on their unique position and circumstances, including health, medication, pre-existing issues, how much alcohol remains in your central nervous system, alcohol usage patterns, and a host of other factors.

 For specific advice tailored to your needs, our advisers are available on 01603 513 091.